edgedb/edgedb/docs/datamodel/indexes.rst

   While improving query performance, indexes also increase disk and memory usage and slow down insertions and updates.
-Creating too many indexes may be detrimental; only index properties you often filter, ordero or group by.
+Creating too many indexes may be detrimental; only index properties you often filter, order, or group by.

 Index on a property
 -------------------